Grab a mobile plan with unlimited data

 Unlike unlimited broadband packages, unlimited data is something of a rarity in mobile plans, only offered by a couple of UK networks - don't worry though, as many others have some pretty hefty data allowances.
 But first, here are the good guys who do have unlimited data plans.

 Three is the only mobile network in the UK to offer genuinely unlimited data, known as 'All-you-can-eat'.
 In fact, you can get plans with All-you-can-eat everything - data, minutes, and texts - and you'll find All-you-can-eat data available on phone contracts, SIM-only, and 30-day SIM plans.
 The only limitation is that you can't use unlimited data abroad or while tethering your phone.

 The other network to offer unlimited data is giffgaff, in the form of its 'Always on' plans.
-These indeed have no download limit for 4G, but use isn't truly unlimited - once you've used 6GB in a month, the rest of your usage is subject to extreme speed throttling for most of the day.
+These indeed have no download limit for 4G, but use isn't truly unlimited - once you've used 9GB in a month, the rest of your usage is subject to extreme speed throttling for most of the day.
 Nonetheless, it still means unlimited downloads.

 Mobile phone plans with unlimited data

 Nearly every phone on the market is available on a plan with a large data allowance, if not completely unlimited data.
 Plus, some networks reserve their highest data tariffs just for contracts on handsets.

 A heavy data plan is ideal for the latest iPhone.
-The crisp HD display and powerful A10 chip were practically made for watching Netflix, and you'll need data for streaming music to your AirPods and uploading those 7MP selfies to Instagram.
+The crisp HD display and powerful A11 chip were practically made for watching Netflix, and you'll need data for streaming music to your AirPods and uploading those 7MP selfies to Instagram.

 Samsung Galaxy S7

 The latest Galaxy flagship is Samsung's fastest, most powerful smartphone yet, thanks to its quad-core processor and TouchWiz software.
 The 5.1-inch Super AMOLED screen is fantastic resolution, the cameras pack some impressive tech, and even the battery is super-powered.
-Needless to say, a decent data plan will really help you get the most out of the S7.
+Needless to say, a decent data plan will really help you get the most out of the Galaxy S7.